Pratyush033/MEERA-AI_ChatBot/README.md

 Contributions are welcome!
 If you have any improvements or new features to add, please fork the repository and submit a pull request.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

----

-Thank you for using Meera AI Chatbot!
-If you have any feedback or suggestions, we'd love to hear from you.